Digressive/MDT-Setup/README.md

 ## Change Log

-### 2023-12-xx: Version 23.12.xx
+### 2023-12-04: Version 23.12.04

-* Update Windows 11 MCT to version 23H2
+* Added option to create a single deployment share for those who do not want to build a gold image.
-* Added option to create a single deployment share for those who do not want to build a gold image
+* Updated Windows 11 Media Creation Tool link to get version 23H2.

 ### 2023-08-04: Version 23.08.04